Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/node-redis.md

 When migrating your existing your application code, you need to replace the password input with Azure Active Directory Token.
 Integrate the logic in your application code to fetch an AAD Access Token via Identity SDK as shown below and replace it with the password configuring/retrieving logic in your application code.

-**Note:** The below sample uses `ClientCertificateCredential` from our [Azure Identity](https://docs.microsoft.com/javascript/api/overview/azure/identity-readme?view=azure-node-latest) SDK, the credential can be replaced with any of the other `TokenCredential` implementations offered by our [Azure Identity](https://docs.microsoft.com/javascript/api/overview/azure/identity-readme?view=azure-node-latest) SDK.
+**Note:** The below sample uses `ClientCertificateCredential` from the [Azure Identity](https://docs.microsoft.com/javascript/api/overview/azure/identity-readme?view=azure-node-latest) library.
+The credential can be replaced with any of the other Azure Identity library `TokenCredential` implementations.

 ```ts
 import { createClient } from 'redis';